Château de Meudon: The 20th century: a gradual renovation

 Over the years, vegetation has encircled the Orangery, making it inaccessible.
 The destruction of the old village of Meudon after the war, and the reconstruction of the city center, has removed the once picturesque setting of multiple roofs at the foot of the old castle.
 The notion of heritage did not gain traction in French society until the 1970s and 1980s.
 The entire estate is now registered as a historic monument, though this was done very late for such a historic site, while similar large estates in Ile-de-France had been declared historic well before.

 The domain today

-Although the Château-Vieux was destroyed, it still retains much of its splendor.
+Although the Château-Vieux was destroyed, it still retains its footprint.
 In fact, 40% of the surface area of the original buildings, (the remains of the Château-Neuf, orangerie, communes, etc), still exists.
-One can still admire the avenue of the castle traced by Louvois, the guardhouses and common of the Grand Dauphin, the kennel of Louvois, the great prospect of Servien, and the nymphs and orangery of Louis Le Vau, and one can imagine the terraced gardens below the observatory, as well as the pond of Chalais and the green carpet.
-And above all, the large terrace, the most impressive achievement, is perfectly preserved.
+One can still view the avenue of the castle traced by Louvois, the guardhouses and common of the Grand Dauphin, the kennel of Louvois, the great prospect of Servien, and the nymphs and orangery of Louis Le Vau.
+And above all, the large terrace, is preserved.
 The orangery of Meudon was completely restored in 2012.